Baby lovey Lamb how-to: free PDF lovey crochet pattern

 For any inquiries or requests regarding the use of these patterns, please contact swecraftcorner.

-If you want an ad-free PDF copy of this pattern you can find that in my Etsy shop
+If you want a FREE ad-free PDF copy of this pattern you can find that here

 Follow me to get updates on my latest patterns and ideas